A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - Restaurants in Queens not on the grounds

-- Need an affordable hotel room?
-Fellow tennis fanatic Melissa maintains a great list of hotels appealing to all budgets, starting at $25 per night.
+- PLACES TO STAY: Need an affordable hotel room?
+Fellow tennis fanatic Melissa maintains a great list of hotels appealing to all budgets.

 - (1) Amex Card Member Lounge on the 2d Level of the Amex “Fan Experience” (where anyone can also play a “Glow Tennis” mixed reality interactive game and get a complimentary manicure with tennis themed nail art).